Flops and spherical functors: Introduction

-Category $\mathscr{A}_f$ admits a projective generator $\pP$, which is obtained from Van den Bergh's projective generator $\cal M$ for the perverse heart $\Per{-1}(X/Y)$ by a projection to the null-category (see Proposition \ref{prop_proj_gen_of_A_f}).
-The canonical embedding $\mathscr{A}_f \to \Coh(X)$ gives functor
+One of the original motivations for our work was to recover the importance of the null-category for $f$ as in (\ref{eqtn_A_f}).
+Category $\mathscr{A}_f$ admits a projective generator $\pP$, which we obtain from Van den Bergh's projective generator $\mathcal{M}$ for the perverse heart $\Per{-1}(X/Y)$ by a projection to the null-category (see Proposition \ref{prop_proj_gen_of_A_f}).
+Deriving the embedding $\mathscr{A}_f \to \Coh(X)$ gives us functor